 When properly trained and socialized, the Cane Corso can be a great second pair of eyes on your kids.
-We would never suggest leaving your dog home alone with your kid.
+However, we would never suggest leaving your dog home alone with a small kid.
 However, if a stranger approaches them, you can be sure they’ll investigate.

 It’s no secret: kids will be kids, that is, they’ll likely play rough and be rowdy.
 However, not all dog breeds respond well to this rough play.
 For example, the small Chihuahua tends to snap back at this behavior.
 It’s why they’re aren’t best for small kids.

 Cane Corsos, on the other hand, can handle the roughness from the little ones.
 Don’t get me wrong, we aren’t saying tail-pulling and riding the dog is okay.
-But combined with their patience, they likely won’t react hostile to a kid accidentally bumping into them.
+But combined with their patience, it may take a lot for them to react hostile to a kid.

 For the most part, a Cane Corso will be a silent dog.
 They won’t likely bark unless there’s some reason to, such as an approaching stranger or intruder on the property.
 In fact, it’s this quality that makes the Cane Corso such an attractive guard dog.

 And as a parent, you may already know that sporadic loud noises and young kids, especially toddlers, don’t mix well.
-Excessive and loud barking can startle a young child and put them into tears within seconds.
+That is, excessive and loud barking can startle a young child and put them into tears within seconds.

 It’s true that the Cane Corso has many ideal qualities that make them great dogs for kids.
 Even so, there are things to consider and be aware of, before bringing one home.
 After all, these big dogs are powerful and can pose a threat to children.

-Like with most hunting dog breeds, the Cane Corso will have high prey drive.
-The dog’s instincts are what made them special hunting dogs in the first place.
+Like with most hunting dogs, the Cane Corso will have high prey drive.
+After all, the dog’s instincts are what made them special hunting dogs in the first place.
 If they see a squirrel or possum run through the yard, they’ll likely start chasing.

 The problem with this is that the Cane Corso could potentially view young children as “prey.”
 When kids run around and squeal, they’re exhibiting prey-like behaviors.
 This may be a bigger problem in early on, as they’re still getting to know the kids.